ge9/win-console-tools/README.md

 # errlogrun
 Executes the given commandline, redirecting the stderr to the given file
 - Usage: errlogrun stderr.txt [commandline]
+# fliprun
+Executes the given commandline, flipping stdout and stderr.
 # waitrun
 Executes the given commandline and wait a key press
 # andrun